ornithos/nectr/README.md

 + The union of all neighbouring interior points and their (exterior) neighbours form a cluster.
 + The data is returned to the original non-quantised space, together with the cluster labels.

 The algorithm can be written to execute in `O(dnlogn)` time, by partitioning the data into rows, sorting by column position, and obtaining horizontal neighbours.
 Vertical neighbours are discovered analogously.
 For higher dimensions, this process continues sequentially as sorts across each dimension.
-This may give you an insight into the effect of the curse of dimensionality on the algorithm: clearly this quantised approximation will perform poorly as the number of dimensions increase.
-It is only really recommended for `d < 10`.
+Thus datapoints are neighbours if they are distance 1 away *in at least 1 coordinate direction* with respect to the current quantisation constant.
+My experience is using only 5-6 dimensions; I haven't explored its performance for medium-large dimensional space.

 ## Parsimonious model compression using the GMM
-While the non-parametric ideal is to be admired, there are many situations where it is simply impractical.
-Even mundane questions such as 'which cluster does my new datapoint belong to?' cannot be answered simply.
-It is even more difficult to quantify how central or otherwise a point is to its own cluster.
-For the customer segmentation case we also probably want to assign even outliers to their closest cluster.
-In order to help in these situations, a Gaussian Mixture Model has been implemented in the same package.
+While the non-parametric ideal is to be admired, there are many attributes that are less desirable.
+Assigning unseen, test-time data to a cluster is a challenge.
+It is also by definition difficult to interpret a cluster, since they may be arbitrary shape and span a wide range of different positions in the sample space.
+For the customer segmentation case we also want to assign outliers with very sparse density to their closest cluster, although it is useful to know that they are unusual.
+In order to help in these situations, a Gaussian Mixture Model has also been implemented in the package.
 It is integrated sufficiently well that the user need not know virtually anything about their construction.
-Because the exploratory work has already been performed, we know the number of clusters K, and the TURN clusters may be used as priors<sup>1</sup>.
-By selecting the strength of the prior, one can interpolate between the extremes of a mixture of Gaussians with mean and covariance of the TURN clusters, or simply an initialisation of the GMM from these cluster centers.
+Because the exploratory work has already been performed, we have chosen the number of clusters K, and the TURN clusters may be used as priors<sup>1</sup>.
+By selecting the strength of the prior, one can interpolate between the extremes of a mixture of Gaussians with the moments of the TURN clusters, or simply an initialisation of the GMM from these cluster centers.
 Derivations of the MAP estimates are available in the repo.

 <br>
 --------------------------